In honor of Women History Month let’s celebrate Dr. Françoise Barré-Sinoussi.

 Dr. Françoise Barré-Sinoussi represents one of the 44 total women that have been awarded the Nobel Prize (1901-2013) and one of the 16 total women that have been awarded the Nobel Prize in the Sciences.
 She believes that receiving the Nobel Prize is also a prize for everyone in the community.

 Dr. Françoise Barré-Sinoussi represents a Mademoiselle Scientist because she is committed to research, discovery, and innovation.
 She is also committed to the success of women in science.
 Despite being a researcher during a time when there were few women scientists she still continued to make discoveries and make an impact in virology and immunology research.
-Barré-Sinoussi inspires me because my long-term goal to become a researcher so that I can develop vaccines for malaria and dengue.
+Barré-Sinoussi inspires me because I am interested in becoming a researcher and passionate about helping women in science.
 I know that I will face obstacles, but I am committed to my goals and will continue to work smart.
-Dr. Barré-Sinoussi is a Mademoiselle Scientist I would love to meet and one day visit the Institut Pasteur.

 As I was learning more about Dr. Barré-Sinoussi one of the things that stood out to me was her commitment to recognizing the network of scientists.
 In an interview Dr. Barré-Sinoussi stated that we should “have a world network of clinicians, virologists, and microbiologists, working in the hospitals and basic sciences”.
 In order to solve problems and make research discoveries it is important that we have to work together.
 We should think of our network in everything we do and ask ourselves:

 How can we build our network of scientists?
 How can we build a network of women in STEM?
 Share below.

 “The Nobel Prize in Physiology or Medicine 2008”.
 Nobelprize.org.
 Nobel Media AB 2013.
 Web.
 8 Mar 2014 <http://www.nobelprize.org/nobel_prizes/medicine/laureates/2008/>